Driver Services provides a link between Card Services client drivers

 entry point to create a device instance.
 The new dev_link_t

-pointer is returned in instance
+pointer is returned in instance.

-structure pointed to by
+entries from the dev_link_t structure pointed to by

-function for the specified driver
+DS_UNBIND_REQUESTThis call calls the detach() function for the specified driver

 and instance, shutting down this device.

-request takes an argument of type
+Finally, the DS_BIND_MTD request takes an argument of type

 typedef struct mtd_info_t {